Activities, Resources, Online Tools, Blogs and Discussion - Trees around the GLOBE

 Global Transport of Smoke from Australian Brushfires: The local impacts of the Australian bushfires have been devastating to property and life in Australia while producing extreme air quality impacts throughout the region.
 As smoke from the massive fires has interacted with the global weather, the transport of smoke plumes around the global have accelerated through deep vertical transport into the upper troposphere and even the lowermost stratosphere, leading to long-range transport around the globe.

-*Note: If you know of additional activities and resources that should be included below, please send an email to Brian Campbell (Brian.A.Campbell@nasa.gov).
+*Note: If you know of additional activities and resources that should be included below, email Brian Campbell (Brian.A.Campbell@nasa.gov).